tim-kos/frey/README.md

 ### v0.3.2 (Unreleased)

-- [ ] Make `destroy` a feature of Frey so we don't have to rely on ENV vars in openstack `run.sh` destroy
 - [ ] Allow ENV to change config, that's then written to residu(? unsafe?)
 - [ ] Strip Frey, move 'options.os' to Init (cliargs stay?).
 Remove options from constructors
 - [ ] Move `terraform-parallelism` to config